European Labour Authority: History

 The agency was first suggested by Jean-Claude Junker, President of the European Commission, during his 2017 State of the European Union address.
 On 13 February 2018, the European Commission presented its first draft of the regulation establishing the authority.
 On 14 February 2019, the Parliament and Council reached a provisional agreement on the proposal.
 On 13 June 2019, the Commission announced that Bratislava, Slovakia would serve as the agency's host city.

 The agency moved to its official seat from Brussels to Bratislava on 1 September 2021 and signed the Headquarters agreement with Slovakia on 16 October 2021.
-The inauguration of the premises took place 9 November 2021 in the presence of Commissioner Nikolas Schmit, Prime Minister Eduard Heger, Minister of Labour of Slovakia, and hosted by Ambassador Cosmin Boiangiu, the Executive Director of ELA.
+The inauguration of the premises took place on 9 November 2021 in the presence of Commissioner Nikolas Schmit, Prime Minister Eduard Heger, Minister of Labour of Slovakia, and hosted by Ambassador Cosmin Boiangiu, the Executive Director of ELA.